thejohncotton/jstraining/session-1.md

 A continuous deployment platform that triggers deploys based on git commits.

-Click the 'New Site From Git' button, and link to your github repository.
+Click the `New Site From Git` button, and link to your github repository.

 Now you can deploy your site and also give it a custom url.